paulius1994zukas/1DV607-OOA-D/WS2/Peer reviews/pz222as.md

 #Conclusion:
 Very good implementation and design.
-To pass grade 2: The unnecessary inheritance and dead code needs to be cleaned up, and dependencies should be added to the class diagram.
+To pass grade 2: The unnecessary inheritance and dead code needs to be cleaned up, dependencies should be added to the class diagram and a functioning release should be provided.

 #References:
 1. Larman C., Applying UML and Patterns 3rd Ed, 2005, ISBN: 0131489062